Where the F is Freddie

 At least her kitchen was no longer obsolete since it doubled as a shipping department.
 A new order was arriving on Wednesday.
 Another had to be returned to Whole Foods by Friday.
 And which of her scoundrel sons stole her packing tape?
 Without it she couldn’t reseal the carton that needed to be dropped at the post office.

-That afternoon, she would vent over lattés with best friend, Judith Segal… and share a new secret.
-Not the regrettable decision she made at nineteen.
-She was determined that no one would learn the truth about the most disappointing chapter of her life.
+That afternoon, she would vent her latest frustrations over lattés with best friend, Judith Segal… and share a secret.
+Not the regrettable decision she made at nineteen… no one would learn the truth about the most disappointing chapter of her life.
 This secret was about trying hypnotherapy to see if it was the demon killer she needed.

 Discover Saralee's Full Manuscripts